tariqhamid/oose/docs/PrismPublicAPI.md

     * `request` - Request object for the node-request package
     * `extension` - The extension of the file indicating the mime type
 * **Response**
-    * 'sha1' - The SHA1 of the downloaded file
+    * 'hash' - The hash of the downloaded file
     * `extension` - File extension

 ### Content Purchase